MicrosoftDocs/sql-docs/docs/odbc/reference/appendixes/default-c-data-types.md

 > [!IMPORTANT]
 >  Interoperable applications should not use SQL_C_DEFAULT.
 Instead, they should always specify the C type of the buffer they are using.
 This is because drivers cannot always correctly determine the default C type, for the following reasons:

--   If the DBMS promotes an SQL data type of a column or parameter, the driver cannot determine the original SQL data type of a column or parameter.
+-   If the DBMS promotes a SQL data type of a column or parameter, the driver cannot determine the original SQL data type of a column or parameter.
 Therefore, it cannot determine the corresponding default C data type.

 -   If the driver cannot determine whether a particular column or parameter is signed, as is often the case when this is handled by the DBMS, the driver cannot determine whether the corresponding default C data type should be signed or unsigned.